 Foreword by Ron Lovett and Adam Jelic

 This article is a must-read for anyone who needs clarity and who may be stuck at creating strong visioning of the future for themselves.
 Kym provides a clear simple path on the “how to” of this process which most articles are missing.
-If you’re not setting clear and measurable goals, you’re really selling yourself short of what your actually able to accomplish.
+If you’re not setting clear and measurable goals, you’re really selling yourself short of what you’re actually able to accomplish.

 - Ron Lovett, President and CEO at RFL Group of Companies